 Facial Feminization Surgery (FFS)

-Facial feminization surgery, or FFS, is a series of plastic surgery procedures designed to create a more feminine appearance in a person undergoing gender affirmation treatment.
+Facial feminization surgery, or FFS, is a series of plastic surgery procedures designed to create a more feminine appearance of the face for patients undergoing gender affirmation treatment.

 What You Need to Know

-- Facial plastic surgery may be part of the treatment approach for a person who desires a more feminine facial appearance.
+- Facial feminization surgery may be part of the treatment approach for a person who desires a more feminine facial appearance.

 - FFS usually does not happen in one operation.
 Instead, a staged approach, based on your priorities, is recommended.